 As the Bhagavata Purana has it, the demons Madhu and Kaitabha stole the Vedas from Lord Brahma and deposited them deep inside the waters of the primeval ocean.
 It was Lord Vishnu, in his manifestation as Hayagriva, killed them, and retrieved the Vedas.
 The bodies of Madhu and Kaitabha disintegrated into 2 times 6 — which is twelve pieces (two heads, two torsos, four arms, and four legs).
 These are considered to represent the twelve seismic plates of the Earth.

-The prime antagonist in the epic Ramayana, the demon King Ravana, though unknown to many, is known for his spiritual conquests and erudite knowledge.
+The prime antagonist in the epic Ramayana, the asura King Ravana, though unknown to many, is known for his spiritual conquests and erudite knowledge.
 According to some believers Ravana is considered to be the original author of Lal Kitab, a principle text of Hindu astrology and palmistry.

 A fierce warrior and a great administrator as the King of Lanka, he was an equally great musician.
 As tales have it, when he played his Veena, even the Gods would appear to listen to his music.
 Nadi Shastra talks about the Ravana being an expert in Ayurvedic texts and a major stakeholder in medical conferences held in those days.
 While he was moments away from his inevitable death, Rama had asked Lakshman to pay respect to Ravana and learn the methods of proper governance and administration, and as it happened Ravana eventually obliged Laxman with his knowledge.